karttur/speclib-db/_posts/2024/2024-01-12-speclib_spectrometer-db.markdown

 - public.spectrometermodels (definition of all realised spectrometer models),
 - public.spectrometers (itemised copies of spectrometer models),
 - public.spectromuzzles (itemised combinations of spectrometers and muzzles),
-- public.spectromuzzlepower (calibrated voltage power for individual spectrometer+muzzle),
+- public.spectromuzzlepower (calibrated voltage power for individual spectrometer+muzzle combinations),
-- public.spectromuzzlereftuning (tuning of integration times across the sensor spectral range for individual spectrometer+muzzle), and
+- public.spectromuzzlereftuning (tuning of integration times across the sensor spectral range for individual spectrometer+muzzle combinations), and
-- public.spectromuzzlerefspectra (reference spectra for individual spectrometer+muzzle).
+- public.spectromuzzlerefspectra (reference spectra for individual spectrometer+muzzle combinations).

 ### Illustration of the muzzles schema